-- This document sets out the Advanced Learner Loans (loans) funding rules for the 2017 to 2018 funding year (1 August 2017 to 31 July 2018).
-The performance management rules for 2017 to 2018 will be available in version two.
-These rules apply to all providers of education and training who hold a loans facility conditions and bursary fund agreement (agreement) with the Secretary of State for Education acting through the Skills Funding Agency (SFA).
-This agreement allows providers to receive loans payments from the Student Loans Company (SLC) on behalf of learners and loans bursary payments from the SFA. - 2.
-These rules do not apply to adult education budget (AEB) funding, apprenticeships or to education and training services funded by the European Social Fund - you can access these separate funding rules on GOV.UK. - 3.
+- 1. This document sets out the Advanced Learner Loans (loans) funding rules for the 2018 to 2019 funding year (1 August 2018 to 31 July 2019).
+The performance management rules for 2018 to 2019 will be available in version two.
+These rules apply to all providers of education and training who hold a loans facility conditions and bursary fund agreement (agreement) with the Secretary of State for Education acting through the Education and Skills Funding Agency (ESFA).
+This agreement allows providers to receive loans payments from the Student Loans Company (SLC) on behalf of learners and loans bursary payments from the ESFA. - 2.
+These rules do not apply to adult education budget (AEB) funding, apprenticeships or to education and training services funded by the European Social Fund you can access these separate funding rules on GOV.UK. - 3.
+These rules reflect the provisions of the Further Education Loans Regulations 2012.
+The regulations take precedence over the funding rules. - 4.
 This document forms part of the terms and conditions of funding and you must read it in conjunction with your agreement.
 You must operate within the terms and conditions of the agreement these rules and the ILR Specification.
-If you do not, you are in breach of the agreement with us. - 4.
-The SFA reserve the right to make changes to these rules.
+If you do not, you are in breach of the agreement with us. - 5.
+The ESFA reserve the right to make changes to these rules.